rodechamp/rodechamp/README.md

 - 👋 Hi, I’m @rodechamp
 - 👀 I’m interested in theoretical physics.
-- 📫 How to reach me: personal messege here
+- 📫 How to reach me: personal message here

 <!---
 rodechamp/rodechamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.